Joseph Haydn: London journeys

 While travelling to London in 1790, Haydn met the young Ludwig van Beethoven in his native city of Bonn.
 On Haydn's return, Beethoven came to Vienna and was Haydn's pupil up until the second London journey.
 Haydn took Beethoven with him to Eisenstadt for the summer, where Haydn had little to do, and taught Beethoven some counterpoint.
 While in Vienna, Haydn purchased a house for himself and his wife in the suburbs and started remodelling it.
 He also arranged for the performance of some of his London symphonies in local concerts.
+In 1792, he visited the astronomer and composer William Herschel in Slough, which influenced his oratorio The Creation.

 By the time he arrived on his second journey to England (1794–1795), Haydn had become a familiar figure on the London concert scene.
 The 1794 season was dominated by Salomon's ensemble, as the Professional Concerts had abandoned their efforts.
 The concerts included the premieres of the 99th, 100th, and 101st symphonies.
 In 1795, Salomon had abandoned his own series, citing difficulty in obtaining "vocal performers of the first rank from abroad", and Haydn joined forces with the Opera Concerts, headed by the violinist Giovanni Battista Viotti.
 The location of the concerts was shifted from the Hanover Square Rooms, seating an audience of 500, to a new hall in the King's Theatre, seating 800.
-At these concerts were premiered Haydn's final three symphonies, 102, 103, and 104.
+At these concerts were premiered Haydn's final three symphonies, 102, 103 ("Drumroll"), and 104 ("London").
 The final benefit concert for Haydn ("Dr. Haydn's night"), at the end of the 1795 season, was a great success and was perhaps the peak of his English career.
 Haydn's biographer Griesinger wrote that Haydn "considered the days spent in England the happiest of his life.
 He was everywhere appreciated there; it opened a new world to him".